Peter L. Goss Photograph Collection

 A digital exhibit celebrating Founders Day 2021.
 See images from the Goss collection in the section “The ‘60s and the ‘70s.

 About Peter L. Goss

-Peter L. Goss holds a Bachelor of Arts in English from Fairfield University, a Master's in Library Science from Syracuse University and a Ph.D. in Comparative Arts from Ohio University where he completed his thesis “Olana: Home of Frederic Edwin Church, Hudson River School Painter.”
+Peter L. Goss holds a Bachelor of Arts in English from Fairfield University, a Master's in Library Science from Syracuse University and a Ph.D. in Comparative Arts from Ohio University where he completed his thesis “An Investigation of Olana, the Home of Frederic Edwin Church, Painter.”
 He was a professor of architectural history at the University of Utah where he also served as Associate Dean of Undergraduate Students (1991-1995), Director of the Center for Architectural Studies (1995-1999), and Associate Vice President of Research for Scholarly & Creative Activities (1999-2003).
 Goss has been involved as a consultant and photographer on numerous historic preservation projects.
 His own research has included work on the Arts & Crafts Movement and architecture in Utah and the western United States, including architecture of the range sheep industry.
 Goss retired from the University of Utah in 2009.